 This autonomous territory is known for being one of the most westernized regions in Asia.
 Its modernity is constantly praised by western tourists who claim that Hong Kong is an inspiring and exciting place, while CNN called it “the world’s greatest city” in 2017.

-And how about the food?
-Well, here’s an incredible fact –
+And how about Hong Kong food?
+Or Hong Kong Restaurants?
+Well, here’s an incredible fact–

 “for every 600 people in Hong Kong, there’s one restaurant!”

 This mind-blowing information probably tells enough.
 We don’t really need any introduction here.
-So, let’s start the tour!
+So, in my humble opinion, here are some of the best restaurants in Hong Kong: let’s start the tour!